rubenmesserschmidt/Material-Picker_docs/docs/source/features.rst

    * **Load File**: The linked file will be loaded in a new blender instance.
 Then **1** or **2** will be applied and the *Shading* workspace will be activated.

      :Auto Reload: If the material in the linked file is changed, the material will be updated automatically.
-Needs to be enabled in the *Preferences*.
+Needs to be enabled in the :ref:`Preferences`.

    * **Show Local**: **1** or **2** will be applied but the material is not editable, since it remains linked.